wp-plugins/erident-custom-login-and-dashboard/readme.txt

 == Upgrade Notice ==

-= 3.4 =
+= 3.5 =
-Supports media uploader and new translations
+New feature, translations and security fix.